alexzhangs/xsh/README.md

 Before to talk about that, lets get familiar with the glossary `LPUE`, `LPUR` and `LPUC`.

-* LPUE stands for `Lib/Package/Util Expression`,  a LPUE example for the library xsh-lib-core is `x/string/upper`.
+* LPUE stands for `Lib/Package/Util Expression`,  a LPUE example for the library `xsh-lib/core` is `x/string/upper`.

-* LPUR stands for `Lib/Package/Util Regex`,  a LPUR example for the library xsh-lib-core is `x/string` which is matching all the utilities under the package string.
+* LPUR stands for `Lib/Package/Util Regex`,  a LPUR example for the library `xsh-lib/core` is `x/string` which is matching all the utilities under the package string.

-* LPUC stands for `Lib/Package/Util Callable`, a LPUC example for the library xsh-lib-core is `x-string-upper`.
+* LPUC stands for `Lib/Package/Util Callable`, a LPUC example for the library `xsh-lib/core` is `x-string-upper`.

 Now lets get back the 3 methods: